 - Horizontal M&As.
 These happen when two companies, generally in the same stage and same industry, merge or when one acquires the other.

 - Vertical M&As.
-This kind of merger or acquisition happens when a company buys another in its same industry, but involved in an earlier or later stage of the production or sales process.
+This kind of merger or acquisition happens when a company buys another in the same industry but is involved in an earlier or later stage of the production or sales process.
 Think of a mobile phone manufacturer merging with or acquiring a company that makes apps, or a hot dog maker merging with or acquiring a company that bakes hot dog buns.

 How Are M&As Financed?